Golden Age (1783 ship): Fate

 In October 1793 Lloyd's List reported that the French frigate Citoyen had captured Golden Age, Fayrer, master, as Golden Age was on her way from Jamaica to Liverpool.
 It further reported that the second mate and six crew members had arrived at Plymouth.

-Golden Age had been captured on 1 September, and taken into Philadelphia on 3 September.
-One source gave the name of her captor as the private frigate Citoyen Français, of Bordeaux, Bernard Rigal, master.
-The prize master was Jean Dualde.

 The Treaty of Washington (1871) resulted in the settlement of a number of issues outstanding between the United States and the United Kingdom.
 The documentation of the claims and counter claims included a British listing of British vessels taken into American ports by their captors prior to 5 November 1794.
 The Neutrality Act of 1794 took effect on 5 June 1794.
 It made it illegal for U.S. citizens to wage war against any country at peace with the United States, such as by outfitting privateers that would then sail under foreign flags.
 It did permit the sale within the United States of prizes captured by foreign warships or privateers.

 The British counter-claim showed Golden Age, Fayrer, master, being taken on 6 September and being brought into Philadelphia.
 It gave the name of her captor as Citoyen Francais de Marseilles.
 (The line below shows the brig Camilla being taken on 13 September and also brought into Philadelphia.
 The name of her captor was listed as Citoyen Francais de Bourdeaux.)

 Golden Age was sold to a Captain Sautet (or Sautit).
 The vessel herself sold for $4,300, and her cargo for $24,412.52.
 (The cargo sold for much more than the amount declared to Customs.)
 Sautet renamed her Republican, and she left Philadelphia with Admiral Van Stabel's fleet. the fleet arrived at Brest on 13 June 1794, without having lost a vessel.

 The British valued Golden Age at £20,000.
 (This listing gives the name of her captor simply as Citoyen.)